danish9412/news-emotions/README.md

 key = **Your API key**

 - Run server.py
-- Make POST call to http://127.0.0.1:8081 with "stockName" parameters in body (Stick to NASDAQ naming convention for precise results)
+- Make a POST call to http://127.0.0.1:8081 with "stockName" parameter in body (Stick to NASDAQ naming convention for precise results)